The future of work is best-of-breed

 Workers already know and love best-of-breed technology

 Andy Pflaum, the director of platform at Slack, agreed.
-‘There’s no price, including free, that’s worth it if you’re going to put out a tool that your users don’t want to use and won’t use, or will use very inconsistently,’ he said.
-‘What we’re seeing across all the solutions represented here are tools that organisations and team members love to use.’
+“There’s no price, including free, that’s worth it if you’re going to put out a tool that your users don’t want to use and won’t use, or will use very inconsistently,” he said.
+“What we’re seeing across all the solutions represented here are tools that organizations and team members love to use.”